BharathTangella634/Stance-Detection/README.md

 Our code is developed based on python 3.10, Torch 2.5.1, CUDA 12.4.
 Experiments are performed on a single NVIDIA RTX A4000 GPU.

-To run TTS for ZSSD task:
+To run ModernBERT for ZSSD task:
 ```
 cd ./ZSSD/stance_detection_zeroshot/src
 ```